jeffrey0402/ics-xedule-golang-api/README.md

 # ics-xedule-golang-api

-A simple golang API that reads .ics feeds from xedule
+A simple golang API that reads .ics feeds from xedule.

-To use:
+## To use:

 Get .ics feed URL, and add the following line to a .env file:
 FEED_URL=url